Jingyuanisxzs/Flow_Cluster_Tool/README.md

 2. The ZonesCoordinates file needs to be in two coordinate systems, projection 4326 for mapping but in a less skewed projection for clustering.

+3. We need another arrowhead shape at the end of the line also indicating quantity, probably in a different colour.
+Otherwise, intrazonal flows that have zero length don't show up at all, especially after clicking on an arrow for see the detailed lines or dots.

 ## Some Tips:

 1. All the lines are clickable, no matter it is a blue(single) line or red(clustered) line, but you have to click on the central of the line precisely.
 Clicking on the arrow won't have any effect.